combinoob/old-website/README.md

 # old-website
 This repository contains the source code of the website I don't use anymore.
-To use the source code of this website, please use the following in the <code>.html</code> file(s) of your website.
+To use the source code of this website, please use the following in the footer of the <code>.html</code> file(s) of your website.
                         <div class="container">
                             <div class="row justify-content-center">
                                 <div class="col-md-8">